fabiomarcellusdev/Prompture/templates/docs/technical/SYSTEM-ARCHITECTURE.md

 Use it alongside `SRS.md` and `PRD.md`.

 🎯 Always remind your AI assistant to:
-> "Track token usage toward [YOUR TOKEN LIMIT], and notify me when we’re close."
+> "Track token usage toward [YOUR TOKEN LIMIT], and notify me when we're close."

 ---